Itera/ada-django-kurs/__tasks__/part1/README.md

 <p>{{ item }}</p>
 ```

-One can also render specific attributes of an object, for instance the `title` of our recipe.
+Your output should now be a list of the recipe objects, where each object has a format like this: `Recipe object (1)`.
+However, this is not very readable, is it?
+This is because we print the whole object, which is not very user-friendly.
+To fix this, we can instead render specific attributes of the object, for instance the `title` of our recipe.
 To use the attribute `title`, you can use the following syntax:

 ```html
 <h2>{{ item.title }}</h2>